jinhaochan/writeups/README.md

 ![image](https://user-images.githubusercontent.com/7328587/165009055-4363296f-65f8-4072-8151-2ffa89a3d958.png)

-Instead, we try to find where it set `bVar4` to be `true`, which is found at the end of one of the code blocks
+Instead, we try to find where it sets `bVar4` to be `true`, which is found at the end of one of the code blocks

 ![image](https://user-images.githubusercontent.com/7328587/165009242-98b7d8ec-015e-4cc9-a479-4f6a26e43bd7.png)